mrslwiseman/file-sharing-api/README.md

 - transpile typescript and start API via ts-node

 ## Testing

+Make sure to have the API running in a background terminal.

 Run `npm test`.
 This script will run in the following order: